Section 11 - Copyright

 In cases of collaborative creation, copyright would usually be shared.
 Write the agreement down and specify percentage ownership in the work.
-(You may find it useful to consult the Playwrights Guild of Canada document included in the Resource section.)
 In cases where Dancers/Interpreters have contributed to the creation of choreography through improvisation or other means, usually they would not be considered co-choreographers, however, their contribution should be acknowledged in writing in program credits.
 Be mindful that the level of contribution and co-creation can be difficult to quantify and can change during production.
-(Authorship has been contested by dancer/contributors years after creation of a work.)
+(Authorship has been contested by dancers/contributors years after creation of a work.)

 11.3.
 How is choreographic copyright established?

 11.4.
 Author vs. Owner